LucaMac1/Udacity-Sensor-Fusion-Lidar-Obstacle-Detection/README.md

 **Radar** data is typically very sparse and in a limited range, however it can directly tell us how fast an object is moving in a certain direction.
 This ability makes radars a very practical sensor for doing things like cruise control where its important to know how fast the car in front of you is travelling.
 Radar sensors are also very affordable and common nowadays in newer cars.

 **Sensor Fusion** by combing LIDAR's high resolution imaging with radar's ability to measure velocity of objects, we can get a better understanding of the surrounding environment than we could using one of the sensors alone.

+GOAL: Process raw lidar data with filtering, segmentation, and clustering to detect other vehicles on the road.

 ## Installation